 If you want go, you gotta have whoa.
 There's no question about it.
 For safety, it's best to repair or replace worn brake parts and adjust them if needed.

 To replace this type of brake, first remove the transaxle from the tractor.
 Then, remove the square head bolt, drive out the rocker shaft and remove the cast brake arm.
 Try tapping on the piston and use penetrating oil on it to free it.
 Often, the transaxle will have to be removed from the tractor and the reduction housing removed to drive the brake pad retainer out from inside and clean up the bore and retainer.
-If you go that far, replace both pucks with new ones, they are cheap.
+If you go that far, replace both pads/pucks with new ones, they are cheap.
 On reassembly, coat the outside of the piston with a thin layer of motor oil.

-Only the early model Cub Cadets were equipped with an internal brake.
-The Cub Cadet engineers realized that people were hauling heavy (fully loaded, automotive-type) trailers around their property (farms) with these tractors, and the small internal brake pads couldn't stop the tractor and trailer that well when going downhill.
-Nor does it have the ability to "park" well (with a heavy trailer) on a hill.
-That's why Cub Cadet went to the external brake system, as described further down in this web page.
-Because there's more contact area, the external brakes holds about 5 times better than the internal brake.
+Only the early Cub Cadets (models 70, 72, 73, 100, 102, 122, 124, 582, 682, 782, 784 (prior to serial # 720000), and certain 800, 1000 and 1200's) were equipped with an internal brake.
+The Cub Cadet engineers realized later that people were hauling heavy (fully loaded, automotive-type) trailers around their property (farms) with these tractors, and the small internal brake pads couldn't stop the tractor and trailer well, especially when going down a steep hill.
+Nor does it have the ability to "park" well (with a heavy trailer) downward or upward on a steep hillside.
+That's why Cub Cadet converted to the external disc/axle brake system, as described further down in this web page.
+External disc/axle brakes have more contact area, permitting the external brakes to hold about 5 times better than the internal brake.

-The external/axle disc brakes (models 86, 106, 107, 108, 109, 122, 126, 127, 128, 129, 149 and some 800, 1000 and 1200 models) are much easier to service than the one shown above.
-Unlike the brake pads above, a piece of .125" thickness 6061 (medium hardness) aluminum will work.
+The external/axle disc brakes on Cub Cadet models 86, 106, 107, 108, 109, 126, 127, 128, 129, 149, 784 w/serial number 720000 and up, 1250, 1450, 1650 and certain 800, 1000 and 1200's are much easier to service than the internal brake models above.
+Unlike the internal brake, a piece of .125" thickness 6061 (medium hardness) aluminum will work.
 Use highly adhesive glue or countersink some 3/16" aluminum rivets or flat-head brass bolts to fasten the aluminum in place.

-The front brake pads that's made for a 1998-2001 Chevrolet S10 2wd pickup can be used in place of the OEM pads for these type of brakes.
+The front brake pads that's made for a 1998-2001 Chevrolet S10 2wd pickup can be used in place of the OEM (Original Equipment Manufacturer) pads for these type of brakes.
 This is the flat pad with slotted ends.
 They're available at virtually any auto parts store.
 The thickness of a new OEM Cub Cadet brake pad is .100".
 The automotive pads are thicker.

 The automotive brake pads to use are the riveted-on type.
 Grind the backs off the rivets.
 The two top rivet holes should line up enough to get two screws through them.
 Then turn the pads over, and from the back side, use a drill bit to go through the Cub backing plate.
 Drill through the pad and turn it over.
 Counter sink the holes to install two more screws.